 The following definitions shall apply in the interpretation and implementation of this bylaw.

-The term "agriculture" shall refer to the definition provided by G.L.
-Ch.
-128 §1A.
+The term "agriculture" shall refer to the definition provided by G.L. c.
+128, §1A.

 The term "alter" shall include, without limitation, the following activities when undertaken to, upon, within, or affecting resource areas protected by this bylaw:

-Removal, excavation, or dredging of soil, sand, gravel, or aggregate materials of any kind.
+Removal, excavation, or dredging of soil, sand, gravel, or aggregate materials of any kind;

-Changing of preexisting drainage characteristics, flushing characteristics, salinity distribution, sedimentation patterns, flow patterns, or flood retention characteristics.
+Changing of preexisting drainage characteristics, flushing characteristics, salinity distribution, sedimentation patterns, flow patterns, or flood retention characteristics;

-Drainage, or other disturbance of water level or water table.
+Drainage, or other disturbance of water level or water table;

-Dumping, discharging, or filling with any material which may degrade water quality.
+Dumping, discharging, or filling with any material which may degrade water quality;

-Placing of fill, or removal of material, which would alter elevation.
+Placing of fill, or removal of material, which would alter elevation;

-Driving of piles, erection, or expansion of buildings or structures of any kind.
+Driving of piles, erection, or expansion of buildings or structures of any kind;

-Placing of obstructions or objects in water.
+Placing of obstructions or objects in water;

-Destruction of plant life including but not limited to cutting or trimming of trees, shrubs, and other vegetation.
+Destruction of plant life including but not limited to cutting or trimming of trees, shrubs, and other vegetation;

-Changing temperature, biochemical oxygen demand, or other physical, biological, or chemical characteristics of any waters.
+Changing temperature, biochemical oxygen demand, or other physical, biological, or chemical characteristics of any waters;

-Any activities, changes, or work that may cause or tend to contribute to pollution of any body of water or groundwater.
+Any activities, changes, or work that may cause or tend to contribute to pollution of any body of water or groundwater; and/or